Sorting our waste

 Food waste makes up 42 per cent of our household waste, which adds up to an estimated 10,000 tonnes of food that is thrown out by City of Ballarat residents every year.

 It is expensive to send this large volume of food waste to landfill.
 Landfill charges, set by the State Government, have increased substantially in recent years and are expected to continue to increase in the future.
-Diverting food waste from landfill will reduce landfill costs for City of Ballarat residents.
+Diverting food waste from landfill will help to reduce landfill costs for City of Ballarat residents.

 Burying food waste in landfill is not good for the environment.
 Diverting food waste from the household waste bin will reduce the volume of methane, a powerful gas that contributes to climate change, that is generated when organic waste breaks down in landfill.